-The Personal Data Protection Act of 2022, along with GDPR, provides a legal framework mandating compliance with privacy laws and ensuring institutions implement strict data protection measure The Personal Data Protection Act of 2022, along with GDPR, provides a legal framework mandating compliance with privacy laws and ensuring institutions implement strict data protection measures.
-In line with these principles, the Guidelines for Online and Blended Delivery Modes require universities to integrate secure systems for managing student data, such as registration, plagiarism checks, and examinations.
+The Personal Data Protection Act of 2022, along with GDPR, provides a legal framework mandating compliance with privacy laws and ensuring institutions implement strict data protection measures.
+In line with these principles, the TCU Guidelines for Online and Blended Delivery Modes require universities to integrate secure systems for managing student data, such as registration, plagiarism checks, and examinations.
 By adhering to best practices in data protection, institutions foster trust and accountability while supporting the broader goals of Tanzania Development Vision 2025, reinforcing the credibility of their digital education initiatives.
 Therefore, university institutions shall: